reactjs/react.dev/src/content/reference/react/use.md

 ### "Suspense Exception: This is not a real error!" {/*suspense-exception-error*/}

-You are either calling `use` outside of a React component or Hook function, or calling `use` in a try–catch block.
-If you are calling `use` inside a try–catch block, wrap your component in an error boundary, or call the Promise's `catch` to catch the error and resolve the Promise with another value.
+You are either calling `use` outside of a React Component or Hook function, or calling `use` in a try–catch block.
+If you are calling `use` inside a try–catch block, wrap your Component in an error boundary, or call the Promise's `catch` to catch the error and resolve the Promise with another value.
 [See these examples](#dealing-with-rejected-promises).

-If you are calling `use` outside a React component or Hook function, move the `use` call to a React component or Hook function.
+If you are calling `use` outside a React Component or Hook function, move the `use` call to a React Component or Hook function.

 ```jsx
 function MessageComponent({messagePromise}) {